Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 None publicly identified.

 Two dynamics are worth understanding.
-First, the local-party rebellion against Flora is unusual in California politics.
-It is rare for an Assembly leader to lose his home-district central committees to a challenger; the chairs of the Stanislaus and San Joaquin GOPs have explained their decisions in terms of Flora's invisibility in the district and his pattern of donating to county committees outside AD-9 — including $25,000 to the Sutter and San Bernardino county committees in 2025 — while sending $750 to Stanislaus and zero to San Joaquin.
-Second, the California Federation of Labor Unions endorsed Flora — the Republican incumbent — in 2024, and PORAC and the Sacramento Area Firefighters Union PAC have already maxed out to him in 2026.
-Adams, despite holding the official state Democratic Party endorsement, is unlikely to draw significant labor money this cycle: state-level union organizations focus their resources on swing seats, and AD-9 is structurally Republican-leaning.
+First, per news coverage, the local-party rebellion against Flora is unusual in California politics.
+It is rare for an Assembly leader to lose his home-district central committees to a challenger; per The Modesto Focus reporting, the chairs of the Stanislaus and San Joaquin GOPs have explained their decisions in terms of Flora's invisibility in the district and his pattern of donating to county committees outside AD-9 — including $25,000 to the Sutter and San Bernardino county committees in 2025 — while sending $750 to Stanislaus and zero to San Joaquin.
+Second, per California Federation of Labor Unions records, the Federation endorsed Flora — the Republican incumbent — in 2024, and the Sacramento Bee reports PORAC and the Sacramento Area Firefighters Union PAC have already maxed out to him in 2026.
+Adams, despite holding the official state Democratic Party endorsement, faces a structural challenge attracting state-level union resources, which typically focus on swing seats; AD-9 is structurally Republican-leaning by registration.

 AD-9 voter registration by party